-The Common Shares trade on the TSX under the symbol "OBM" and the Arrangement Warrants trade on the TSX under the symbol "OBM.WT".
+The Common Shares trade on the TSX under the symbol "OSK" and the Arrangement Warrants trade on the TSX under the symbol "OSK.WT".
 The market prices of securities of many companies, particularly exploration and development stage mining companies, experience wide fluctuations that are not necessarily related to the operating performance, underlying asset values or prospects of such companies.
-There can be no assurance that an active market for the Common Shares or the Arrangement Warrants will develop or be sustained, nor that fluctuations in the price of the Common Shares or such warrants will not occur.
-The market price of the Common Shares or the listed warrants at any given point in time may not accurately reflect the Corporation's long-term value.
+There can be no assurance that an active market for the Common Shares or the Arrangement Warrants will be sustained, or that fluctuations in the price of the Common Shares or the Arrangement Warrants will not occur.
+The market price of the Common

+Shares or the Arrangement Warrants at any given point in time may not accurately reflect the Corporation's long-term value.
 Securities class action litigation has often been brought against companies following periods of volatility in the market price of their securities.
 The Corporation may in the future be the target of similar litigation.
 Securities litigation could result in substantial costs and damages and divert management's attention and resources.